ckan/ckan/doc/maintaining/installing/deployment.rst

 (apache2 + mod_wsgi + nginx) then you'll need to adapt these instructions to
 your setup.

-1. We now recommend you activate the Python virtual environment in a different place, compared to earlier CKAN versions.
-Activation is now done in the uwsgi server config file.
+We now recommend you activate the Python virtual environment in a different place, compared to earlier CKAN versions.
+For the WSGI server, activation is done in the uwsgi server config file (/etc/ckan/default/ckan-uwsgi.ini).

 (In CKAN 2.8.x and earlier, the virtual environment was activated in the WSGI script file.)

-2. The WSGI script file needs replacing because the WSGI entrypoint for CKAN has `changed <https://github.com/ckan/ckan/issues/4802>`_.
-Back-up your existing |apache.wsgi| file and then replace it with the new version defined above - see: :ref:`create-wsgi-script-file`